allanstocco/LAP1_GoogleClone_Assessment/README.md

 - All links link-out to their respective Google pages.
 - Download Moesif Chrome extension to resolve cors policy errors so that related searches show on the search.html page.

+### Misc.

+- API key and cx variables are tied to v.dev.dependencies@gmail.com.